sajari/search-widgets/.changeset/beige-jars-enjoy.md

 '@sajari/search-widgets': patch
 ---

-The is a bug that prevents users from scrolling on the mobile overlay.
+There is a bug that prevents users from scrolling on the mobile overlay.
 Basically, it makes it hard to interact with the app.